 Kotlin Symbol Processing (KSP) is an API that you can use to develop lightweight compiler plugins.
 KSP provides a simplified compiler plugin API that leverages the power of Kotlin while keeping the learning curve at a minimum.
-Compared to KAPT, annotation processors that use KSP can run up to 2x faster.
+Compared to kapt, annotation processors that use KSP can run up to two times faster.

 Conceptually, KSP is similar to KType in Kotlin reflection.
 The API allows processors to navigate from class declarations to corresponding types with specific type arguments and vice-versa.
-Substituting type arguments, specifying variances, applying star projections, and marking nullabilities of types are also possible.
+You can also substitute type arguments, specify variances, apply star projections, and mark nullabilities of types.

-Another way to think of KSP is as a pre-processor framework of Kotlin programs.
-If we refer to KSP-based plugins as symbol processors, or simply processors, then the data flow in a compilation can be described in the following steps:
+Another way to think of KSP is as a preprocessor framework of Kotlin programs.
+By considering KSP-based plugins as symbol processors, or simply processors, the data flow in a compilation can be described in the following steps:

 Processors read and analyze source programs and resources.